ErikSchierboom/blog/content/posts/building-a-javascript-library-part-1-testing.md

 ---
 title: "Building a JavaScript library - part 1: testing"
 date: 2015-08-05
 tags:
-  - JavaScript
+  - javascript
-  - Knockout
+  - knockout
-  - Testing
+  - testing
 ---

 In the [Building a Knockout paging plugin]({{< ref "/posts/building-a-knockout-paging-plugin" >}}) post, we developed a Knockout paging plugin.
 This is the first in a [series of posts]({{< ref "/posts/building-a-javascript-library" >}}) that discuss the steps taken to publish our library.
 In this post, we'll look at testing our library.